greedymelon/inception/README.md

 **Without Makefile on Windows:** <br>
-Move to the srcs directory and build the images<br>
+Move to the 'srcs' directory and build the images<br>
 ````
 cd srcs; docker compose build
 ````